 Join educator and author Dorice Horenstein to explore how to live life wholeheartedly.
 Moments of the Heart/Rigei Lev is her new book, focusing on Jewish thought and practice, Hebrew language, and spiritual connection.
 Our heart has a tremendous influence on how we act, view life, and build relationships.
 We will explore four different types of relationships: with self, others, the Creator, and with special and once-in-a-life time moments that define us and give us the essence of who we are. $75 for 8 weeks.
-Online registration opens in November, or contact JoAnn.
+Register online.

 Ease into Hebrew beginning with Alef-Bet letter recognition, vowels, and decoding skills, and move on to build a basic vocabulary.
 This course (or its equivalent level of mastery) is a pre-requisite for all other Hebrew and synagogue skill classes, and acts as the first year of Machon Ivrit.
 Register online.
 See Calendar of Hebrew Classes here.